kosovicm/jetbrains-task/README.md

-# Grafana Dashboard Generator — Internship Project
+# Grafana Dashboard Generator

 This project automates the creation of Grafana dashboards with Docker, Python, and Makefile orchestration.
-It supports both **interactive manual usage** and **CI/CD automated workflows**, demonstrating best practices in scripting, environment management, and reproducible deployments.
+It supports both **interactive manual usage** and **CI/CD automated workflows**.

 ---